AloshkaD/CarND-BehavioralCloning-P3/README.md

 ##### Overview

-I present to you in this project my very own convolutional neural network.
-However, before I arrived at my final architecture, I implemented and trained against several well-know network architectures such as [CommaAI's](https://github.com/commaai/research/blob/master/train_steering_model.py) and [Nvidia's End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+I present to you in this project a hand crafted convolutional neural network (CNN) which performs well on the first track.

+Before I arrived at my final architecture, I implemented and trained against several well-know network architectures such as [CommaAI's](https://github.com/commaai/research/blob/master/train_steering_model.py) and [Nvidia's End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 While exploring and researching each component used in both of those networks, I learned a lot about the various activation and optimization functions, dropout, etc.

 More specifically, here are some resources and academic papers I thoroughly read and digested to ultimately use as inspiration for my final network architecture.